← Back to Blog

 The Damage: Average scope creep = 10-15% of project value.
 On a $50K project, that's $5,000-$7,500 you never billed.

-πŸ’‘ The Fix Train your team to flag every request, no matter how small.
+The Fix: Train your team to flag every request, no matter how small.
 Better yet, use AI that detects change orders in your daily logs automatically.

 4. The Friday Night Memory Problem